 Carefully set the toilet, placing the new bowl on the floor ring and ensuring that the new toilet bolts are placed inside the bolt holes of the toilet seat position.
 Then, secure the new toilet seat in the ring by pressing it.
 You can use a lever to lay it down straight.
 Also, be careful while handling the wax ring because it’s fragile, and you will get a leak if it’s crushed or cracked.

 Thread the new nuts and washers on the newly installed floor bolts and tighten the bolts securely.
-Next, cap these bolts and use a saw to remove any exposed parts.
+Next, cap these bolts and remove any exposed parts with a saw.
 You’ll get brass or plastic bolts with the new toilet seat, so thread them through the rim holes.
 Attach the nuts and bolts and tighten them firmly to keep them secure.

 6. Attach Water Tank

-If they are not pre-installed, you might need to install the fill and flush valves in your new cistern through the toilet cistern opening.
-There are two parts here - the spud washer and the spud nut.
-After you attach the spud on the flush valve side, place the washer over this nut and adjust the toilet fill valve accordingly.
+If not pre-installed, you might need to install the fill and flush valves in your new cistern through the toilet cistern opening.
+There are two parts here: the spud washer and the spud nut.
+After you attach the spud to the flush valve side, place the washer over this nut and adjust the toilet fill valve accordingly.

-Next, install the toilet valve inside your toilet tank, pushing the valve shank down from underneath and securing the locknut.
-Now, lay down the tank on its back to place a rubber washer on each bolt inside the water tank.
-Then, install a brass washer below and place a hex nut on the tank bolt.
+Next, install the toilet valve inside your tank, push the valve shank down from underneath and secure the locknut.
+Now, lay the tank on its back to place a rubber washer on each bolt inside the water tank.
+Then, install a brass washer below and put a hex nut on the tank bolt.

-For attaching the water tank, position the rubber gasket between the bowl and the tank.
+Position the rubber gasket between the bowl and the tank to attach the water tank.
 Attach the bowl using two bolts and tighten them securely.
-You can also use an adjustable wrench to tighten the nuts further but don’t over-tighten them because it can crack the porcelain.
+You can also use an adjustable wrench to tighten the nuts further, but don’t over-tighten them because it can crack the porcelain.

 7. Reconnect Water Supply